March 3, 2005: Our adventure started with the following question from the Consulate of Panama emailed a week after we had received our visas:

 Dr. Young,

+I will assist you with getting the necessary permits to film and broadcast the eclipse.
+Below is a list of the requirements needed for a permit to film in Panama.
 1.Short letter addressed to Luis Alberto Prescott, National Media and Communication Directorate, Ministry of Government and Justice, presenting your idea and requesting authorization to film.
 The letter should be in Spanish and it will be routed to the proper authorities from the Embassy of Panama.
 You can send it by mail/fax to us (the information is below).
+2.Two (2) ID size photographs of every member of the crew traveling to Panama.
+3.Copies of the passports of every member of the crew traveling to Panama.
+4.Filming and travel itinerary.
+5.Detailed list (complete description) of the equipment I know it requires some paperwork.
+Please do not hesitate to contact me if you need further info. |

 Reading this we weren't exactly confident we could get the following done before we left on March 31: Write the letter, find a translator, get it translated, send it to the Consulate of Panama, have it sent to Panama, have it checked out by the Panamanian government, have the Panamanian government issue and print the permits, and get then sent back to us.